matthias-reis/carda-gatsby/content/articles/2022/02/the-infinite-exhale-of-the-ocean.md

 **Anne:** Thanks very much for this inspiring interview!
 It was a pleasure talking to you!
 Take care and all the best for you and your work!

-**Camila:** Thank you for having me, your interest and for giving me this space on your amazing blog!
+**Camila:** Thank you for having me, for your interest and for giving me this space on your amazing blog!
 It was a pleasure!

 ## Caminauta – "As The Seas Exhale"